syncfusion-content/php-docs/PHP/ColorPicker/Getting-Started.md

 Create a PHP Project and add necessary scripts and styles with the help of the given PHP [Getting Started](https://help.syncfusion.com/php/getting-started) Documentation.

-## Create Colorpicker
+## Create ColorPicker

-Create a Colorpicker control by instantiating the ColorPicker class available in EJ namespace and configure it.
+Create a ColorPicker control by instantiating the ColorPicker class available in EJ namespace and configure it.

 {% highlight html %}